Coverage for Copyright Infringement in the Marketing of Computer Software: The Insurer’s Perspective

 - Regarding websites, only that part of the website that is about your goods, products or services for the purpose of attracting customers or supporters is considered an advertisement.

-The 2001 form also includes a limited exclusion of copyright infringement, providing that the insurance does not apply to:
+The 2001 form also includes a limited exclusion of insurance coverage for copyright infringement, providing that the insurance does not apply to:

 - Infringement of Copyright, Patent, Trademark or Trade Secret